leclercsimon74/ImageJ-Macro-Workshop-Level-1/README.md

 ```
 We have now all the pieces to write our first simple macro!
 You can find some test images to try this macro, just be sure to duplicate them since the macro will save on top of the existing images.
 The Live cell mitochondria are perfect to demonstrate this macro.
+> [!TIP]
-The macro answer is called: 1.
+> The macro answer is called: 1.
 HiLo_crop.ijm

 # Macro 2.
 Create a max projection composite
 Using a similar approach, make a montage image of the IF images in the folder by Macro:
-- Set channel 1 to Blue and auto-adjust the brightness and contrast
+- Set channel 1 to Blue :large_blue_circle: and auto-adjust the brightness and contrast
-- Do the same thing for all other channels, with the LUT in order of yellow, gray, green, and red
+- Do the same thing for all other channels, with the LUT in order of yellow :yellow_circle:, gray :white_circle:, green :green_circle:, and red :red_circle:
 - Make a z-maximum projection
 - Make a composite image without the gray (visible channel)
 - Add scale bar to the image (10 um)